 Are you trying to raise your credit score fast?
-Paying off debt is one of many strategies you can use to boost your score fast, but the question is: what debt to pay off first to raise your credit score the fastest?
-Knowing the right sequence to tackle your debts can make a world of difference in your credit score.
+Paying off debt is one of many strategies to increase your score fast, but the question is: what debt should you pay off first to raise your credit score the fastest?
+Knowing the proper sequence to tackle your debts can improve your credit score.
 In this article, I will show you the debt you can pay off to raise your score in as little as 30 days.
-I will also provide you with helpful guidance on how to properly pay off your debts.
+I will also give you helpful tips for getting out of debt and eventually reaching financial freedom.

 To know what debt to pay off to raise your credit score fast, you first need to understand how each debt you pay off affects factors on your credit score.
-For example, once paid off, revolving credit debt has the fastest impact on your credit score compared to installment loans due to a direct impact on your credit utilization without affecting your credit mix.
-You also need to tackle high-interest loans to prevent your debt from getting out of control due to compounding interest and high-interest charges.
+For example, once paid off, revolving credit debt has the fastest impact on your credit score compared to installment loans due to improving your credit utilization without affecting your credit mix.
+You must also tackle high-interest loans to prevent your debt from getting out of control because of compounding interest and high-interest charges.

-This article will go into detail about how paying off different types of debts affect your credit score and what debt to pay off first to increase your credit score fast.
+This article will explain in detail how paying off different types of debt affects your credit score and which debt to pay off first to increase your credit score quickly.

-The question is what debt can you pay off first to have the highest impact on your credit utilization without affecting your credit mix?
+What debt can you pay off first to have the highest impact on your credit utilization without affecting your credit mix and age of your credit?

-Only revolving credit accounts such as credit card debt and personal lines of credit match these criteria.
-That is paying off revolving credit first automatically improves your credit utilization without hurting your credit mix.
-All it takes is for your lender to report your improved utilization rate to major credit bureaus (Equifax, TransUnion, and Experian) to raise your credit score which takes about 30 to 45 days.
-You should also concentrate more effort on high-interest credit cards to keep your balances manageable and low.
+Only revolving credit accounts, such as credit cards and personal lines of credit, match these criteria.
+Paying off revolving credit first automatically improves your credit utilization without hurting your credit mix or the age of your credit history.
+All it takes is for your lender to report your improved utilization rate to major credit bureaus (Equifax, TransUnion, and Experian) to raise your credit score, which takes 30 to 45 days.
+You should also concentrate on high-interest credit cards to keep your balances low.

-If you are interested in knowing what debt to pay off first to raise your credit score fast, pay off revolving credit debt first.
+If you want to know what debt to pay off to raise your credit score fast, pay off revolving credit debt first.
 This is because revolving credit has the most impact on your credit score.
-That is, revolving credit affects many factors on your credit score.
+Revolving credit affects many factors on your credit score the most.

-A good example of revolving credit debt is credit card debt.
-If you have accumulated a lot of credit card debt, these debts should be paid off first.
-This is because your credit card debt affects your credit utilization which is a major factor in your credit score.
-Both FICO and VantageScore models give more weight to your credit utilization.
+Credit card debt is a good example of revolving credit debt.
+If you have accumulated much credit card debt, you should pay it off first.
+Credit card debt affects your credit utilization, a significant factor in your credit score.
+Both the FICO and VantageScore models give more weight to credit utilization.

-Furthermore, your credit card accounts and similar accounts stay open and can be renewed even after paying them off.
-This means that paying off revolving debt does not affect your credit mix.
+Furthermore, your credit card and similar accounts stay open and can be renewed even after paying them off.
+This means that paying off revolving debt does not affect your credit mix or the age of your credit history.

 What is credit utilization?

 Credit utilization is the percentage of how much you have spent compared to your available line of credit.
-For example, if you have a credit card limit of $1,000 and you have spent $500, your credit utilization will be 50%.
-The more you spend on your credit cards, the higher your utilization gets.
+For example, if you have a credit card limit of $1,000 and pay $500, your credit utilization will be 50%.
+The more you spend on your credit cards, the higher your utilization.
 A higher utilization automatically lowers your credit score.

-Most lenders suggest that you keep your credit utilization under 30%.
-But, if you want to raise your credit score fast, pay off your credit card balance in full or at least keep your utilization rate under 6%.
-Besides raising your credit score, a low balance on your credit cards means that you don’t pay a lot of interest charges which is good for keeping your credit account and finances healthy.
+Most lenders suggest keeping your credit utilization under 30%.
+But if you want to raise your credit score fast, pay off your credit card balance in full or keep your utilization rate under 6%.
+Besides increasing your credit score, a low balance on your credit cards means you don’t pay any interest charges, which is good for keeping your credit account and finances healthy.

-Paying off your credit card first, automatically increase your credit score.
-As soon as your payments are reported to major credit reporting agencies(Equifax, TransUnion, and Experian), your credit score goes up.
+Paying off your credit card first automatically increases your credit score.
+Your credit score improves when your payments are reported to major credit reporting agencies(Equifax, TransUnion, and Experian).
 This is because paying off your credit card debt first improves your credit utilization and does not affect your credit mix.
 As a result, your credit score goes up right after your payments appear on your credit reports.

-Having a low utilization rate is best when you want to raise your credit score fast
+A low utilization rate is best when you want to raise your credit score fast.

 Why should you worry about credit utilization when you want to raise your credit score fast?